faithhunja/Microsoft-Data-AI-Hack-2025/README.md

 3. **Excel/Submission Generation**: Outputs a KRA-compliant Excel or submits directly in a simulated environment.
 4. **User Review & Approval**: Notifies user for manual review or corrections if needed.
 5. **Post-Submission Insights**: Stores submission records and generates analytics.

+A detailed documentation outlining the architecture, workflow, and analytics pipeline of TaxPilot can be found [here](https://github.com/faithhunja/Microsoft-Data-AI-Hack-2025/blob/main/taxPilot-follow-through.md).